 Brown University departments must request approval from Financial Services to accept credit card payments by completing a Credit Card Merchant Request Form.
-If approved, implementation of this process may take up to 60 days.
+If approved, implementation of this process may take 60 days or longer.
 Fees associated with the acceptance of credit cards will be charged to the department's budget.
 Under no circumstances should a department contact a credit card servicer directly or begin accepting credit cards without prior approval by Financial Services.

 All individuals authorized to accept credit card payments must securely process, store and dispose of credit card data (paper and electronic media) according to Payment Card Industry Data Security Standards (PCI-DSS).